Ida Mary Roper

-Ida Mary Roper (25 August 1865 – 8 June 1935) was a British botanist and author.
+Ida Mary Roper (25 August 1865 – 8 June 1935) was a British botanist and antiquary.
 She was the first female president of the Bristol Naturalist Society.

 Early life

 Ida was born to John, a pharmacist, and Lucy Roper in Westbury, Bristol, United Kingdom.
 She had a brother, Harold Roper, and two half-brothers named Frank and Ernest Samson, who were a product of Lucy's previous marriage.
 She attended Clifton High School, beginning in 1879.

 Career

 Roper began her herbarium in 1893, and continued adding to it until 1934.
 Her main areas of interest were Pteridophytes and Spermatophytes, of which Frank would often collect specimens.
 Acting as her associate, Frank Samson became her legal guardian and aided in Roper's research.
 Frank was known to be an active supporter in all of Roper's work.

 Roper was also interested in mosses and ferns, as well as Orchidaceae and Violaceae families.
 In 1908, the Bristol Naturalists Society published her first paper, titled "The Blossoming of the Trees," and she soon became a fellow of the Linnean Society.
 In 1913, Roper was elected President of the Bristol Naturalists Society, a position that had never been held by a woman.

 Roper aided James Walter White, another botanist, in compiling a Flora of Bristol, which was published in 1912.
 White acknowledged Roper for her "trustworthy and energetic help...for fieldwork...and assistance in literary research and in revision and correction of the press."
 After her death, Roper's herbarium was bequeathed to the University of Leeds.